wonha/Pay-Baymax-SoftwareEngineerChallange/DesignQuestion/ArchitectureSpecification.md

 #### Security

-This server (or machine) will be located in the DMZ security zone.
+The SLB server will be located in the DMZ security zone.